Get

 Nevertheless, some dogs are never all that keen on petting and simply prefer to show love in other ways, and this isn’t a reflection on you as their carer.
 Remember that every dog is an individual with individual needs, boundaries, and characteristics, and there’s nothing wrong with that.

-On a final note, to reiterate, please go to a vet if your dog has suddenly stopped wanting to be touched to get to the root of the issue, which may be medical in nature and require treatment.
+On a final note, to reiterate, please go to a vet if your dog has suddenly stopped wanting to be touched to get to the root of the issue, which may be medical and require treatment.

 Featured Image Credit: Bonsales, Shutterstock